ioos/ioos-code-sprint/_topics/2024-05-01-04-provider-param-mapper.md

 Generally, the goals here are:

-- A user fillable form that allows platform/buoy data providers to submit what parameters their platform is going to send in, and the CF standard names those parameters map to + a form to map biological parameters to Darwin Core compatible terms (TODO: @7yl4r, correct this)
+- A user fillable form that allows platform/buoy data providers to submit what parameters their platform is going to send in, and the CF standard names those parameters map to + a form to map biological parameters to Darwin Core compatible terms

 - When a provider is searching for an appropriate standard name, the standard name's definition pops up someplace to inform the provider what they're looking at.
 Suggestions may also pop up as well.